lucioanneoalex/PortfolioInReact/README.md

 - `type`: 'success' | 'error'
 - `message`: Extra contextual information about the response

-You can use the provided `useAlertContext` hook to show the alert.
-The hook returns a function named `onOpen` that you can call to display it.
+The `useAlertContext` hook shows the alert.
+The hook returns a function named `onOpen` which is called to display it.

-Check the `alertContext.js` file to see the arguments the `onOpen` function expects.
+In the `alertContext.js` file the `onOpen` function expects a few arguments.

 If the response is successful, the alert displays in its content the first name of the user, according to the value typed in the form 1st field.

-The form is reset if the response is successful.
-For that use the `resetForm` function from the object returned from the `useFormik` hook.
+The form is reset if the response is successful using the `resetForm` function from the object returned from the `useFormik` hook.

 ![](screenshots/header_animation.gif)